Catallactic/catallactic-site/docs/whitepaper.md

 #### 11.3.2.
 Holder buys CC at Exchange with Stabilization

 In this case, the stabilization mechanism is executed by the smart contract for each swap operation.
-The scenario is similar to the one described in 9.5.1 where an aditional stabilization is step is added.
+The scenario is similar to the one described in 9.5.1 where an aditional stabilization step is added.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/swapUSDTbyCCStabilized.svg" width="80%"></img>